-Do I need a specialist accountant for Capital Gains Tax?
+Do I need a specialist accountant and advisor for Capital Gains Tax?

-It’s a complex area with various rules, caveats, and exemptions, so utilising tax accountants is worthwhile and can save you money and hassle in the long term.
-At Butt Miller, our Capital Gains Tax accountants have experience in sifting through every detail to ensure your Capital Gains Tax bills aren’t any bigger than they need to be.
+It’s a complex area with various rules, caveats, and exemptions, so utilising a specialist Capital Gains Tax Accountant is worthwhile and can save you money and hassle in the long term.
+At Butt Miller, our Capital Gains Tax Accountants and Advisors have experience in sifting through every detail to ensure your Capital Gains Tax bills aren’t any bigger than they need to be.